Near-One/near-plugins/examples/access-controllable-examples/README.md

 ```

 ### acl_revoke_admin
 `acl_revoke_admin` is a method that removes the group admin right for a specific account.
-Can be executed by the admin of this group or by the super admin.
+Can be executed by an admin of this group or by a super admin.

 ```shell
 $ near call <CONTRACT_ACCOUNT> acl_revoke_admin '{"role": "GroupA", "account_id": "<ALICE_ACCOUNT>"}' --accountId <GROUP_A_ADMIN_ACCOUNT>